Who Should Invest in a Solo (Individual) 401k?

 At the employer level, the annual profit-sharing contribution is set at up to 25% of the employee's earned income or $40,500.

-Between the employee and employer amounts combined, the maximum contribution any participant can make is set at $61,000 in 2022, plus any portion of the $6,500 amount related to the over 50 catch-up provisions.
+Between the combined employee and employer amounts, the maximum contribution any participant can make is $61,000 in 2022, plus any portion of the $6,500 amount related to the over 50 catch-up provisions.

 All contributions are usually made from pre-tax earnings (see Roth option below), making the contributions tax-deferred.